soto-project/soto/CONTRIBUTING.md

 ## Contributing

-All developers should feel welcome and encouraged to contribute to Soto.

-As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.

 To contribute a feature or idea to `Soto`, submit an issue and fill in the template.
-If the request is approved, you or one of the members of the community can start working on it.
+If the request is approved, you or one of the members of the team can start working on it.

 If you find a bug, please submit a pull request with a failing test case displaying the bug or create an issue.

-If you find a security vulnerability, please contact <soto-project-maintainers@googlegroups.com> and reach out on the [**#aws** channel on the Vapor Discord](https://discordapp.com/channels/431917998102675485/472522745067077632) as soon as possible.
+If you find a security vulnerability, please contact <swift-aws-maintainers@googlegroups.com> and reach out on the [**#aws** channel on the Vapor Discord](https://discordapp.com/channels/431917998102675485/472522745067077632) as soon as possible.
 We take these matters seriously.

 ### Creating, Updating, and Patching Service Modules